AryanT7/SE-Fall-25-Group-2/proj2/backend/DRIVER_ASSIGNMENT_TESTING.md

 - Replace `$ORDER_ID`, `$CAFE_ID`, etc. with actual IDs from your responses
 - The `-d` flag for PUT requests expects JSON body content
 - Make sure your database is running and migrations are applied

+Windows PowerShell tips:
+- Use `$env:VAR = "value"` to set environment variables in the current shell if needed.
+- If curl is aliased to `Invoke-WebRequest`, install curl or use `iwr` with `-Method`/`-Body`.

 ## Expected Behavior Summary